RicardoLera/EmbeddedNet/README.md

 A "batch size of 96" means this is not stochastic gradient descent, but mini-batch gradient descent.
 Hence, 96 images are randomly selected from the training set, each image is passed through the network and their respective gradients are averaged, and then the parameters are updated using the mean gradient.
 This process is repeated until the dataset ends, which constitutes one epoch.

 We will not be using this process, as it is more efficient for training the network from scratch, which would be unfeasible in an embedded system.
-Instead, the fine-tuning training process will utilize stochastic gradient descent with a much smaller dataset, Layer Freezing, as well as a much lower value of the Learning Rate.
+Instead, the fine-tuning process will utilize stochastic gradient descent with a much smaller dataset, Layer Freezing, as well as a much lower value of the Learning Rate.
 RMSPropOptimizer function is still implemented.

 ### Fully Connected Layer